• Skip to primary navigation

 How to add Sound Recognition to your Control Center

 Another handy aspect of Sound Recognition that you might not have discovered yet is that you can add it to your Control Center.
-This allows you to turn it on and off whenever you need, which is particularly in situations where loud sounds are a given, such as going to a movie theater or sporting event.
+This allows you to turn it on and off whenever you need it, which is particularly in situations where loud sounds are a given, such as going to a movie theater or sporting event.

 To add Sound Recognition to Control Center, first, make sure that Sound Recognition is turned on using the steps outlined in the previous section.
 Once that’s done, open the Settings app on your device and tap Control Center.